SDVentures/Contour/README.md

 });
 ```

-The advantage of this method, is that you can combine configuration via code and configuration file.
+Using this method you can combine configuration via code and configuration file.

 If endpoints names are unknown (or should not be known) at compile time, they can be accessed through the _Endpoints_ property.
 Example of creating and configuring all bus clients: